aeriaframework/docs/aeria/contracts.md

     payload?: Property
     query?: Property
   }

+type ContractWithRoles = ContractRoles & Contract
 ```

 - `payload`: JSON-parsed request body
 - `query`: JSON-parsed GET query string
 - `response`: the return of the route callback
+- `roles`: array of strings representing roles that will be allowed to access the resource

 ## Example